All Episodes

 That's this Saturday.

-We've been friends for years, and we've talked about this for years.
+We've been friends for years and we've talked about this for years.

 I'm glad finally people are really saying enough is enough.

-That's right, Sean, and thank you so much for having me on.
+And thank you so much for having me on.

-I want to give give people information that they can use to advocate for themselves in their own community.
+I want to give people information that they can use to advocate for themselves in their own community.

 That can't happen.

-Now keep in mind Chicago has 528 murders right now.
+Now, keep in mind, Chicago has 528 murders right now.

 They're dealing with 528 murders.

-Last year they had 646.
+Last year, they had 646.

-That's nothing to saying any praise about.
+That's nothing to say any praise about.

 That's 528 people that's dead.

-The bottom line is we gotta go out here, we gotta empower our community, let people know that we want change.
+We got to empower our community, let people know that we want change.

-And and you said that as well, uh um, Gianno.
+And you said that as well, Giano.

 How do you let this continue?

-Where is the sense of urgency when you see uh I can predict right now, guys, and and Gianno with a pretty high degree of accuracy.
+Where is the sense of urgency when you see, I can predict right now, guys, and Giano, with a pretty high degree of accuracy, how many people are going to get shot in New York this weekend, Philly this weekend, and Chicago this weekend.

 I wish I couldn't make that prediction.

-I wish I would hope that I'm wrong and nobody gets shot.
+I would hope that I'm wrong and nobody gets shot.

-But you know and I know that I'm right, and you could make the same prediction.
+But you know, and I know that I'm right, and you could make the same prediction.

 Yeah, unfortunately, that's so true.